CodyAdam/mobile_project/doc/2-layouts.md

 > **Task :** Create a Linear layout interface with a text on the left, then a button on the right

 <details>
-<summary>Jetpack Compose solution</summary>
+<summary>Jetpack Compose solution</summary><br/>

-First to display something on the app for example a "Hello World".
-We need to create a `@Composable` function.
+First to display something on the app, for example a "Hello World", we need to create a `@Composable` function.
 This function will be called by the `setContent` function of the `MainActivity` class.
-The `setContent` function is called in the `onCreate` function of the `MainActivity` class.

 ```kotlin
 class MainActivity : ComponentActivity() {